johnlouie09/johnlouie09/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🎓 &nbsp;I’m a recent graduate with a **Bachelor of Science in Computer Science** from [ACLC Iriga](https://github.com/aclc-iriga). \
-🔭 &nbsp;I'm currently working on JMH Microfinance Inc. as an Account Officer. \
 💼 &nbsp;I’m now actively looking for opportunities as a **full-stack developer** or **junior web developer**. \
 ✉️ &nbsp;You can email me at navales.johnlouie18@gmail.com or louienvls09@gmail.com.